circa1977/kilvin/README.md

  - Insure you have a server meeting the above requirements.
 [Laravel Homestead](https://laravel.com/docs/5.4/homestead) is a superb development environment for Kilvin CMS.
  - Clone this GitHub repo onto your server.
- - Configure your web server's document / web root to be the ./public directory.
  - Run the following [Composer](https://getcomposer.org) command to install Kilvin's code dependencies: `composer install --no-interaction --prefer-dist --optimize-autoloader`.
- - Until I make this public and can make this a Composer package, run these commands:
+ - For the time being, run these commands manually:
    - `cp .env.example .env`
    - `php cms/artisan key:generate`
  - Permissions.
 Insure that the following files and directories are writeable on your server.
 Homestead is set up to allow this automatically: